The Admissibility of Opinions Contained in Public Records

-If seeking to exclude a public record or report, counsel should rely on Rule 803(8)’s trustworthiness requirement, as well as the standards set forth in other federal evidence rules relating to relevancy, undue prejudice, and expert testimony.
+If seeking to exclude a public record or report, counsel should rely on Rule 803(8)’s trustworthiness requirement, as well as the standards set forth in other Federal Rules of Evidence relating to relevancy, undue prejudice, and expert testimony.

 If attempting to admit a public record or report, the Supreme Court’s broad interpretation of Rule 803(8) provides litigants with great latitude.
 However, proffering parties should be mindful of the policies underlying Rule 803(8) and courts’ reluctance to admit records prepared in anticipation of litigation.